JudeNiroshan/jboss-operator-usage-example/with-build-configs/README.md

-# JBoss-Operator Usage Example
+# Red Hat Middleware EAP-Operator usage with Openshift BuildConfigs

-We will be deploying our application into Openshift using EAP-operator.
+We will be deploying our application into Openshift using Red Hat Middleware EAP-operator.

 We are focusing a simple hello world REST API example project.
 Application runtime artifact has already built it and placed [here](./deployments).

-We are using [this containerFile](./containerFile) to containerize the application runnable artifact and other necessary JBoss config files.
+We are using [this containerFile](./containerFile) to containerize the application runnable artifact and other necessary Red Hat Middleware EAP config files.

 ![](docs/overview.png)